 Author – By Ian Fraser

-The author uncovers appalling mistakes made which got the bank to a collapse he also explains the role of the directors of the banks who could not check on the crimes created by Goodwin.
+The author uncovers appalling mistakes made, which got the bank to collapse.
+He also explains the role of the directors of the banks who could not check on the crimes created by Goodwin.
 Both the colleagues and politicians who overlooked his happenings which kept the bank unsupervised.
 The toxic of his misconduct shattered rather closed or shut down a number of small businesses and also harmed the big ones badly.